Start a project with MRI

 B.2.
 MRI use fares

-The fees for the use of the MRI platform for Swiss academic centers are detailed in https://mri.fcbg.ch/fees.
-The use of the MRI is charged by the reserved time (in steps of 15 minutes).
+The fees for the use of the MRI platform by academic partners are detailed at https://campus-neuro.ch/guide-projet-irm/.
+The use of the MRI is charged based on reserved time (in 15-minute increments).
+International academic centers, start-ups, and industrial partners shall ask for a quote via email to the Head of the MRI Platform.

-Pilot hours: to pilot new experiments, researchers have up to 4 participants (healthy and adults) free of charge.
-Filling the protocol application form is nonetheless required for pilot studies.
-Additional hours can be granted by the Steering Committee upon a written and justified request from the PI.
+Pilot hours: to pilot new experiments, researchers have up to 4 participants (healthy adults) free of charge.
+Filling out the protocol application form is nonetheless required for pilot studies.
+Additional hours may be granted by the Steering Committee upon a written, justified request from the PI.

-Late cancellation will be charged at the rate of 50% unless the reserved time is not used by another study.
+Late cancellations will be charged at 50% unless the reserved time is not used by another study.

 Use and training fares